marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 </section>
 ```

 ---

 ## News

-The news release lists are automated by MarketWire.
+Note: The news release lists are automated by MarketWire.

 ```html_example